berzinastella/other-viz/README.md

 # other-viz
-this is a place to store other (not #TidyTuesday)\n related viz that I create just for fun and to learn R.\n Enjoy
+this is a place to store other (not #TidyTuesday) related viz that I create just for fun and to learn R.\
+Enjoy